Spondylosis symptoms and treatment options

 Treatment of spondylosis

 There is no cure for spondylosis.
 However, symptomatic relief is possible.
 As with all osteoarthritis and other degenerative conditions, the goal is acceptable symptom management.
-There are a number of useful management strategies..
+There are a number of useful management strategies.
 Always check with your physician before initiating any therapy to ensure that the particular type of therapeutic activity is right for you.

 Some people with spondylosis have found relief through:

 - Over-the-counter medications, like acetaminophen or ibuprofen

 - Prescription muscle relaxants, anti-inflammatories and pain relief medications

 - Alternative medicine treatments, such as chiropractic care or herbal medicine